cirahnitex/inline-webworker-functional/readme.md

 ```

 ### Advanced usage
-If you want to convert multiple related job functions together, the batched API can be used.
-This is extremely useful when those job functions share some variables.
+If you want to convert multiple related job functions that share some variables, the batched API can be called.
+As opposed to calling the basic API with your job function, you should call the batched API with a job function factory (a function that returns some job functions) instead.
 ```javascript
 function batchedWorkerJobs() {